MaidulRumman13/Daily-Brew-Coffee-Sales-Analytics-Dashboard-Case-Study-/README.md

 # Key Insights & Recommendations

+Insights:
-Insights: Revenue peaks in April ($501K); mornings drive 55% of daily sales; loyal customers (99.51% repeat) contribute 62% profit from 35-44 age group.
+Revenue peaks in April ($501K);

+Mornings drive 55% of daily sales; loyal customers (with a 99.51% repeat rate) contribute 62% of the profit from the 35-44 age group.

-Trends/Anomalies: Promo sales inconsistent (peak July, dip after); high waste in slow products (e.g., Almond Croissant: 10+ days to sell).
+Trends/Anomalies: Promo sales are inconsistent (peaking in July, dipping after); high waste in slow-moving products (e.g., Almond Croissant: 10+ days to sell).

-# Recommendations:
+Recommendations:

-Adjust morning shifts for 15% revenue uplift.
+Adjust morning shifts for a 15% revenue uplift.

 Target promos to loyal customers via bundles (coffee + bakery).

-Replicate top store (100 Church St) model for expansion.
+Replicate the top store (100 Church St) model for expansion.